sensu/sensu-docs/content/sensu-go/5.21/platforms.md

 ### macOS

 Sensu binary-only distributions for macOS are available for the architectures listed in the table below.

+We support macOS 10.11 and later for binary distributions.

 {{% notice note %}}
 **NOTE**: The macOS binary distributions include only the Sensu agent and sensuctl CLI.